scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 ---

-## ✅ Example: Single Filter on a Custom Field of a Custom Object.
+## ✅ Example: Single Filter on a Custom Field of a Custom Object
 _This example searches for all records in the selected object where the custom text type field labeled `year` equals `2022`._

 ```json